azusachino/flores/content/pages/Java Development.md

 3. Root scanning
    1. After the concurrent marking phase is complete, the ZGC threads perform root scanning to identify any objects that were missed during the marking phase.
 Root scanning involves scanning the stacks of all application threads, as well as other root objects such as static variables and JNI handles.
 4. Concurrent evacuation
    1. The next phase is the concurrent evacuation phase, where the ZGC threads relocate live objects to new regions in the heap.
-This is done concurrently with the application threads, so the application can continue running whilethe garbage collection is in progress.
+This is done concurrently with the application threads, so the application can continue running while the garbage collection is in progress.
 The live objects are moved in small batches, with each batch moved from the source region to the destination region using a hardware-based memory copy.
 5. Concurrent reference processing
    1. Concurrent reference processing: After the concurrent evacuation phase is complete, the ZGC threads perform concurrent reference processing to update any object references that were changed during the evacuation phase.
 This involves scanning reference queues and updating object references to point to their new locations in the heap.
 6. Finalization and unload (STW)